polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 To implement a meta-dispatch module to dispatch to other dispatchers.
 This macro is typically called automatically by the `construct_runtime!` macro.
-However, developers may call this macro directly to construct a `Call` enum selecting specific pallet that it dispatches.
+However, developers may call this macro directly to construct a `Call` enum selecting the specific pallet that it dispatches.
 This is useful when constructing a mock runtime for testing.

 **What It Does**

-This macro creates a `Call` enum type, implement various helper traits on `Event` type, including `Clone`, `PartialEq`, `RuntimeDebug` etc. Finally, the macro implements `GetDispatchInfo`, `GetCallMetadata`, `IsSubType` traits for the `Call` enum.
+This macro creates a `Call` enum type, implements various helper traits on `Event` type, including `Clone`, `PartialEq`, `RuntimeDebug` etc. Finally, the macro implements `GetDispatchInfo`, `GetCallMetadata`, `IsSubType` traits for the `Call` enum.